Bethany Antonia: Career

-Antonia began her career when she was 14, appearing in the Shakespeare Birthplace Trust short film adaptation of The Tempest following local open auditions.
-She secured her first agent shortly after.
+Antonia’s first professional role was in a short film adaptation of The Tempest in 2012 made by the Shakespeare Birthplace Trust following open auditions, aged 14.

+She later joined the British Youth Music Theatre. appearing on stage in London in their 2013 stage production of Burnt Out Souls.

+She performed in musical productions of Hairspray and Peter Pan: A Musical Adventure.

-At the age of 18 in 2017, Antonia made her television debut with a guest appearance in an episode of the BBC One medical soap opera Doctors and then her feature film debut in Pin Cushion starring Joanna Scanlan and Lily Newmark.
+In 2016 at the age of 18, Antonia made her television debut with a guest appearance in an episode of the BBC One medical soap opera Doctors.

+In 2017 Antonia played Chelsea in British Film Institute feature film Pin Cushion starring Joanna Scanlan and Lily Newmark.

-In 2019, Antonia was cast as Margot Rivers in the BBC iPlayer and Netflix teen series Get Even, an adaptation the book series Don't Get Mad by Gretchen McNeil.
+In 2019, Antonia was cast as Margot Rivers in the BBC iPlayer and Netflix teen series Get Even, an adaptation of the Don't Get Mad book series by Gretchen McNeil.

-In late 2021, Antonia played Kayleigh Shaw in the eight-episode Netflix crime drama Stay Close, part of a collaboration between Red Production Company and Harlan Coben.
-In January 2022, Antonia made her professional stage debut in LAVA at Soho Theatre.
+In 2021, Antonia played Kayleigh Shaw alongside Cush Jumbo in the eight-episode Netflix crime drama Stay Close, part of a collaboration between Red Production Company and Harlan Coben.

+In 2022, Antonia played Rach in Lava at Soho Theatre by British playwright James Fritz.

-As of 2022, Antonia portrays Princess Baela Targaryen in the HBO fantasy series House of the Dragon, a Game of Thrones prequel and adaptation of George R. R. Martin's fictional history book Fire and Blood.
-In 2023, Antonia played Poppy Ngnomo in Russell T Davies' ITV miniseries Nolly, alongside Helena Bonham Carter.
+As of 2022, Antonia portrays Lady Baela Targaryen in the HBO fantasy series House of the Dragon, a Game of Thrones prequel and adaptation of George R. R. Martin's fictional history book Fire and Blood.

+In 2023, Antonia played Poppy Ngnomo in Russell T Davies's ITV miniseries Nolly, alongside Helena Bonham Carter.

+As of 2023, Antonia has been a voiceover performer for Big Finish Productions an audio drama company producing audiobooks primarily based on science fiction, and heavily featuring the Doctor Who universe.
+Antonia has voiced characters in Dark Season: Legacy Rising, Doctor Who: The Seventh Doctor Adventures, The New Adventures of Bernice Summerfield, The War Master (audio drama series).

+In 2024, Antonia played Marianne Dashwod in the Hallmark Channel TV Movie adaptation Sense and Sensibility.
+The same year, Antonia played Mo Gilliban in Russell T Davies's Doctor Who episode "The Well".

+In 2026, Antonia was cast in the role of Eurydice in the West End production of Hadestown.
+In July 2026, Antonia was announced as a contestant on the twenty-fourth series of Strictly Come Dancing.